tomglencross69/the-collections-museum-curation-app/README.md

 ## Scope for further development...
 - [ ] Implement database storage for user accounts and authentication
-- [ ] Saved collections are currently managed in Pinia and persistant 'localStorage'; for production scalability and data integrity, saved collections should be migrated to a backend database with access handled through RESTful API endpoints
+- [ ] Saved collections are currently managed in Pinia and persistant 'localStorage'; for production scalability and data integrity, saved collections should be migrated to a database with access handled through RESTful API endpoints
 - [ ] Additional API searches collections, with more complex search filters